 - Click on the "Manage Two-Factor Authentication" tab;

-- Click on the "Require two-factor authentication for full access users" checkbox.
+- Click on the "Require two-factor authentication for managers / employees" checkbox.

 Enabling 2FA for a User